 Prior to the 2013, political leaders from various parties escalated rhetoric and tensions surrounding the elections.
 Ongoing disputes over land rights in rural areas of Kenya led to violent clashes that many observers feared were foreshadowing more violence to come with the elections.

 We began filming Peace in Our Pockets in 2012 to document one of many Kenyan groups keeping the peace during this historic time.
-Today, Sisi ni Amani transitioned some of its work to other organizations; and many of the activists featured in the film continue to build peace working with other Kenyan NGO.
+Following the completion of the film, Sisi ni Amani transitioned some of its work to other organizations; and many of the activists featured in the film continue to build peace working with organizations in Kenya and around the world .
 We invite you to help share this story by Hosting and/or Sponsoring screenings and spreading the word via social media.